Produkt/MinnieBox/README.md

 - Change to red color on multiple selection Dropbox View Controller
 - Add subtitle to Dropbbox View Controller showing % used (as shown in design files)
 - Dropbox VC should have a tableview manager and toolbar manager objects

+## Disclaimer
+MinnieBox is still a work in progress project.
+It is not meant to be used in production environments.
+We are not responsible for any data you may damage or loose.
+Use the app at your discretion.